 LAYOUT:

 The challenge begins with a 495-yard par-5 (521 from the tips) and two of the course's toughest par-4s.
 The first hole can be reached in two but deep rough and a pot bunker in front of the green force you to think twice about trying.
-The second and third seem like harmless par-4s from the tee until you discover that neither hole offers any room to miss on the right.
+The second and third seem like harmless par-4s from the tee until you discover that neither hole offers any room to miss on the right -- they literally fall down off a cliff (just a small one).
 A triangular trap is hidden from view by the fairway's upslope on #2, and a huge sand complex presses into the left side of the fairway on #3.
 You're also expected to squeeze an uphill approach shot onto an incredibly narrow second green that is bordered by sand and fescue on the right and a dropoff into a chipping area on the left.

-Of the four par-3s, the 192-yard 17th is the longest but also the least hazardous.
+Of the five par-3s, the 192-yard 17th is the longest but also the least hazardous.
 Its green is free of sand -- a rare sight at Tallgrass -- but the putting surface is hidden from the tee.
 The others force you to contend with plenty of sand and winds that whip through the open space.
-Miss left on #4 and you may find yourself in a grassy waste area that is nearly impossible to hack out of.
+Miss left on #4 and you may find yourself in a grassy waste area that is nearly impossible to hack out of, or a sand trap sunk 10 feet below the putting surface.
 Miss short on the reverse-redan eighth and you'll be stuck in a long, wide trap from which a short-side pin usually awaits.
 Play tee shots to the left side of the green where the slope of the apron kicks balls toward the entrance to the putting surface.
+Accuracy is key on the tiny 14th.
+Even though it's just an easy 9-iron or wedge away from the tee for many players, the green is divided into small segments that only the most precise shots can find and hold.

-One of the highlights is #11, a par-4 that can be treacherous if you veer too far from the target line.
+One of the highlights is #11, a picturesque par-4 that can quickly turn from beaut to brute if you veer too far from the target line.
 You can easily be on in two if you avoid the waste area that runs along the entire left side of the fairway.
 On the right, a thin river of sand snakes along the foot of a grassy berm that inhales any ball that comes its way.
 This mounding also surrounds the stadium green (pictured left) and will complicate any shots that go long.

-CONDITIONS: Tallgrass is as close to links golf as there is in the area.
-Wind is a major player, though the course does not play as firm and fast as one would expect for such a layout.
+Tallgrass is as close to public links-style golf as there is in the area.
+Wind is a major player, and at times it plays firm and fast, a rarity in these parts.
 Greens can be difficult to read and many force you to navigate tough slopes and ridges.

 While Tallgrass has a fair share of regular bunkers -- 70 in all according to the course guide -- many of them are of the large sand/grass waste variety, and others are deep pot bunkers.
-To be blunt, some proficiency out of the sand is a must, especially in many of the spots where you can leave yourself a great deal of beach between your ball and anything that's green.
+Proficiency out of the sand is a must, especially in many spots where you can leave a great deal of beach between your ball and anything that's green.

 Finally, it's one thing to find your ball in the fescue and deem it playable -- it's another thing to actually execute a shot from it.
 Sometimes a drop isn't the worst thing in the world.